 The Geography of the Fortune

-The Declining Fortunes and What They Mean
+The Declining Fortunes and the Lesson They Encode

 The Addresses as a Competitive Score

-However, the question worth asking is why the East End specifically — rather than Greenwich, Palm Beach, or the Palisades — became the primary summer residence for this particular concentration of hedge fund and private equity capital.
+The question worth asking is why the South Fork specifically — rather than Greenwich, Palm Beach, or the Palisades — became the primary summer residence for this concentration of hedge fund and private equity capital.
 The answer has several components.
-First, the geographic constraint: the South Fork’s oceanfront is physically finite.
-Further Lane, Meadow Lane, and Lily Pond Lane cannot be expanded.
+First, geographic constraint: Further Lane, Meadow Lane, and Lily Pond Lane cannot be expanded.
+The oceanfront is physically finite.
 Consequently, the scarcity that drives luxury real estate pricing everywhere operates here with unusual purity.
-Additionally, the social network effect matters.
-Kravis chose Meadow Lane, and it drew Black and eventually Griffin.
-Perelman anchored Georgica Pond, pulling a generation of entertainment and finance money that reshaped East Hampton’s summer social calendar.
-Rosenstein chose Further Lane, buying into the Tepper corridor.
-Additionally, the addresses are not independent choices — they are cluster investments in a specific social infrastructure.

-Additionally, the Hamptons functions as neutral territory for a competitive industry.
+The Hamptons also functions as neutral territory for a competitive industry.
 These eight men have fought each other publicly — Icahn and Ackman over Herbalife, Perelman and various counterparties over Revlon’s debt structure, Black and his Apollo board over the Epstein disclosure.
 However, on the East End, they are simply neighbors.
 The social contract of the Hamptons summer — the polo matches, the charity dinners, the benefit galas — provides a framework for maintaining relationships across competitive lines.
 Furthermore, Social Life Magazine has documented that dynamic since 2001.
 Our Polo Hamptons events operate at precisely this intersection: competitive finance, shared geography, and the specific social grammar of the East End summer.

 The East End Verdict on Hamptons Hedge Fund Billionaires Net Worth